On 2–3 December, the Europe's Rail General Assembly 2025 took place, providing a valuable occasion to look back at the...

 Check the FRMCS Deployment Questionnaire 2025 Report.

-On 1 October 2025, over 25 participants of the FRMCS Deployment Group gathered in Saint-Denis, France, for the group’s first face-to-face meeting.
+On 1 October 2025, over 25 participants of the FRMCS Deployment Subgroup gathered in Saint-Denis, France, for the subgroup’s first face-to-face meeting.
 This milestone event marked a significant step forward in fostering stronger collaboration and more effective communication between the 3 Working Groups.
 The meeting also provided a valuable forum to address cross-cutting topics relevant to all areas of FRMCS deployment.

-The FRMCS Deployment Group is structured around three Working Groups:
+The FRMCS Deployment Subgroup is structured around three Working Groups:

 Throughout the day, the results of a Europe-wide questionnaire and the resulting tasks for the working plan 2025/2026 were discussed.
 The Leads of the 3 Working Groups presented their respective activity plans for the coming months.
 Key topics of discussion included: